Acid Reflux Foods to Avoid

 Because citrus fruits have high amounts of citric acid, they cause the gut to produce more acid.
 As a result, your gut is more occupied, increasing the chances of acid reflux symptoms.

-Keep in mind that you won’t experience acid reflux symptoms every time you eat citrus fruits, but if you have a tendency to take orange juice daily, you might want to moderate your consumption if you notice a spike in acid reflux symptoms.
+Remember that you won’t experience acid reflux symptoms every time you eat citrus fruits.
+Still, if you take orange juice daily, you might want to moderate your consumption if you notice a spike in acid reflux symptoms.

 Coffee is an integral part of most people’s day, and the caffeine inside it helps a lot of people to kick-start their day and have high energy levels throughout the day.